Austin Dog Bite Attorneys

 Fighting For Dog Bite Victims in Texas

-A well-loved, well-cared for, and a well-trained dog can be a devoted friend; but a dog with a negligent owner, bad breeding, lack of socialization, and no proper training can be dangerous and unpredictable.
+A well-loved, well-cared for, and well-trained dog can be a devoted friend, but a dog with a negligent owner, bad breeding, lack of socialization, and no proper training can be dangerous and unpredictable.
 It’s not the dog’s fault, but people can be hurt.
 A dog bite can be a painful and traumatic experience, one you may not get over for a long time.
 If you’ve been bitten, you may be able to recover money in compensation for your damages.
 You should consult an Austin dog bite lawyer as soon after the attack as possible to learn what rights you have based on the circumstances that led to your injury.

 Reach out to the experienced trial lawyers at Briggle & Polan, PLLC; call (512) 400-3278 or contact us online for a free, no-obligation consultation with our dog bite attorney in Austin.